Nothing Phone 2a vs Nothing Phone (2): Is The New Smartphone A Fitting Sidekick?

 Price

-Currently, you can get the Nothing Phone (2) base variant with 8GB RAM and 128GB storage for USD 599 (HKD 4,676).
+Currently, you can get the Nothing Phone (2) base variant with 8GB RAM and 128GB storage for THB 18,000.
 That’s a reasonable deal considering the specifications and features on offer.

-On the other hand, the Nothing Phone 2a is rumoured to have a starting price of USD 400 (approximately HKD 3,125).
+On the other hand, the Nothing Phone 2a is rumoured to have a starting price of USD 400 (approximately THB 14,000).
 That kind of pricing is going to pit it against the likes of the highly promising Redmi Note 13 Pro Plus and the popular Vivo T2 Pro 5G, thereby making its early days in the competitive midrange market quite tough.

 Winner: Nothing Phone (2)